teojunda/tp/docs/DeveloperGuide.md

 There is only weak checking done to ensure students do not have duplicate email, phone number, telegram, github.

 **Issue**: TAs might have difficulty differentiating between students with the same name.
+This is a problem when looking at the attendance overview, when the TA sees a name as absent.
+If 2 people share that name, the TA does not know which of them is absent.

 **Enhancement**: We plan on adding Student ID as a field for students, which will be the unique identifier for student contacts.
+When displaying the attendance overview, the Student ID will accompany the student's name to uniquely identify him.

 ### More comprehensive attendance taking